snissn/FuelToken/README.md

 Bitcoin, Ethereum, Ethereum classic all have an economic incentive that rewards miners very unevely based on when they mine, as within a given year, the hashrate and difficulty of a network can vary wildly and a miner can expect a very different number of coins that they receive for a given amount of computational power.

-With Fuel token, miners will be rewarded over time with a fixed amount of coins per hash power they provide to the network.
-This means that they can expect a consistent amount of Fuel tokens over time.
-This means that this token has special properties that make it a new category.
+With Fuel token, miners will be rewarded with coins proportional to their hash rate.
+This means that they can expect a consistent amount of Fuel tokens over time for a given mine.
+This means that this token has special properties that make it a new category of token.

 1. The token is a quasi stable coin in that it is pinned to a specific real world good.
 Each token can statistically be correlated with  a specific amount of hash power over a specific amount of time.
 This correlates to Energy usage, albiet with a computational efficiency factor.
 And the the graph below shows the correlation between energy and cost over decades.